MohamedMousad/MST_Parallel_Project/README.md

 This project implements a parallelized solution for constructing **Minimum Spanning Trees (MST)** on massive dense graphs (10M+ edges).

-Traditional serial algorithms like Kruskal's ($O(E \log E)$) become bottlenecks when dealing with large-scale infrastructure networks.
+Traditional serial algorithms like Kruskal's $(O(E \log E))$ become bottlenecks when dealing with large-scale infrastructure networks.
 By utilizing **OpenMP** and a **Domain Decomposition Strategy**, this project distributes the heavy sorting workload across multiple processor cores, achieving significant speedups over sequential implementations.

 ### ✨ Key Features
 * **Parallel Filtering:** Implements the "Filter-Kruskal" strategy to discard 99% of redundant edges locally in parallel.